tytydraco/yessleep/out/Orion_Pest_Control_Maybe_Dont_Touch_Grass_For_A_While.md

 There was some muffled rustling, then Reyna’s voice was in my ear.
 “He only said that *he* didn’t know if there’s a way.
 That doesn’t mean that it’s impossible.
 I mean, I don’t know if anything that I have will fix this, but that’s not gonna stop me from trying.”

-I sighed with relief, “I was SO hoping you’d say that.
+I sighed with relief, “I was hoping you’d say that.
 I believe in you.”

 “Thanks, bestie.”
 She replied, then jokingly added.
 “And I’m going to remember this incident the next time a *certain someone* tells me to go touch grass!
 You hear me, you *blood-sucking bitch?!*”